hshanka/spring-petclinic/readme.md

 ## 3. Containerizing the Spring-Petclinic application

-My next step was to continerize the application.
+My next step was to containerize the application.
 In order to do so, I added a Dockerfile to the prject with the contents below:

 ```
 # syntax=docker/dockerfile:1